mmodenesi/omnetpy/README.md

 **Ok, I'm in... tell me more...**:

-Leveraging some design desitions made in the original project, it is possible to have OMNeT++ launch a python interpreter and instantiate classes you wrote in python, and use them as regular ``cSimpleModule`` sublcasses.
+Leveraging some design decitions made in the original project, it is possible to have OMNeT++ launch a python interpreter and instanciate classes you wrote in python, and use them as regular ``cSimpleModule`` subclasses.

-The original code for OMNeT++ needs no chang.
+The original code for OMNeT++ needs no change.
 This repository provides python bindings for C++ APIs (to allow the user subclass ``cSimpleModule`` from python) and some C++ headers to have OMNeT++ accept this code.